Thearyim/WordCounter.Solution/README.md

 ## Specs
 1. Words that have the same exact letters are consider a match.<br/>
       _Example:_
       In the sentence "The phone company has a new phone coming out this week.", the word "phone" will matched 2 times.
       <br/>

 2. Wordmatches only match complete full word.<br/>
       _Example:_
-      The phone company phones the clients in the phonebook to advertise the new phone.
+      In the sentence "The phone company phones the clients in the phonebook to advertise the new phone.", the word "phone" will matched 2 times.
+The word "phone" does not match with "phones" or "phonebook"
-2. Wordmatches are not case-sensitive.<br/>
+3. Wordmatches are not case-sensitive.<br/>
       _Example:_
+      In the sentence "The phone company advertises their specials on Phone Apps.", the word "phone" and "Phone" will be a match.

-3. Wordmatches handles extra white space.<br/>
+4. Wordmatches handles extra white space.<br/>
       _Example:_
+      In the sentence "The phone company  advertises their specials on Phone Apps.", the extra white space between the word "company" and "advertise" will not affect the outcome of the word count.

 ## Technologies Used
 * _HTML_